 Note that this list is presented raw

-detail.
-Some of the smaller new
+and in full detail.
+Some of the smaller new features

-are not included in this list in an effort
+are not included in this list in an effort to not overwhelm you with too much trivia.

 SERVER CIFS